-The Oral History Committee provides oversight and guidance to the SHS Oral History Program, which is supported by a full-time staff member and 40-50 volunteers each year.
-Through interviews with leading faculty, staff, alumni, trustees and others, the oral history program explores the academic and institutional history of the University.
+The Oral History Committee provides oversight and guidance to the SHS Oral History Program, which is supported by two full-time staff members and 40-50 volunteers each year.
+Through interviews with leading faculty, staff, alumni, trustees, and others, the oral history program explores the academic and institutional history of the University.
 Committee members are active program volunteers, conducting interviews, mapping program strategy, helping to conceptualize new interview projects, or contributing in other significant ways.

 Andy Dipaolo*, Jan Thomson, Co-Chairs